The Art of V-Ray: Mastering the V-Ray Renderer in Autodesk Maya

 The Art of V-Ray Vol. 1 – Chapter 4

 - The Change Log: Autodesk Maya, Blackmagic, V-Ray Updates Read about the Autodesk Maya and Maya LT 2019.1

 - Maya Monday: V-Ray Next for Maya Tutorials – From May 2019: V-Ray Next for Maya came out several months ago and is speed, quality, power, creative control and smart integrations to your workflow.
 V-Ray Next is smarter, faster, and more powerful than ever with it’s powerful V-Ray Scene Intelligence, fully redesigned IPR, and 2X faster GPU production rendering.
 Here are a few tutorials to get you started.

 The world’s most complete rendering software for animation and visual effects.

 For 3D artists who need a fast and flexible renderer, V-Ray is built for speed, and designed for production.
 No matter the project, V-Ray delivers when it matters most.

-Chaos Group V-Ray 5 for Maya is the complete 3D rendering software for animation and visual effects.
+Chaos V-Ray 5 for Maya is the complete 3D rendering software for animation and visual effects.
 Composite renders, incorporate Light Path Expressions, and interactively relight your scene in the new V-Ray Frame Buffer.
 Randomize your textures for seamless tiling and get a massive speed boost with the all-new V-Ray Proxy node.